raphlinus/raphlinus.github.io/_posts/2020-09-25-principled-reactive-ui.md

 ## Principles

 While the above stated goals illuminate important differences between existing reactive UI systems, I also believe there are principles common to essentially all such systems, though each might add its own spin to how it implements these principles.
-My "towards a unified theory" blog post proposed some of those principles, particularly the model of a pipeline of tree transformations.
+My ["towards a unified theory"][Towards a unified theory of reactive UI] blog post proposed some of those principles, particularly the model of a pipeline of tree transformations.
 In this section I will focus on three more, only touched on briefly in the previous post: observable objects vs future-like polling, how trees and tree mutations are represented, and the tricky question of stable node identity in the view tree.

 ### Observable objects